 I have the privilege of knowing a family who demonstrates for me what it means to go from being lost to being found: After having a child of their own with much difficulty, they decided to adopt.
 In 2009 they brought home a son from Russia.
 Nolen was chosen by my friends out of an orphanage to be part of their family.
 Nolen didn’t belong to anyone.
 Now he does.
 He belongs to all of us.
 His life changed forever the day he came home with my friends.

-In a few weeks, my friends will be adding to their family again through adoption when they leave for Africa to welcome twin girls into their family.
+My friends added to their family again through adoption when they welcome twin girls into their family who were born in Africa.

 Adoption in the Bible is rich in meaning and is a metaphor used for salvation.
 As my friends have made very real to me, it’s the process of God intentionally choosing us (Ephesians 1:5, 7), bringing us close, and moving us from helplessness and despair to incredible blessing.
 We are no longer nonpersons but children of God (Romans 9:4).
 We are freed from slavery to fear and given a family called the church.
 We’re given a story, meaning, and identity.
 And we receive an inheritance where we had none before (Romans 8:15, 23).